jchakir/webserv/README.md

 # Webserv
 This project is about writing My own HTTP server (HTTP/1.1). and be able to test it with an actual browser.
+Please read en.subject.pdf for more information about guidelines.

 this project is done with teammate [Mustapha-Annouaoui](https://github.com/Mustapha-Annouaoui) a great programmer.